Changing the title of an SPFile object.

 Due to the fact that Title property is mandatory in every list (generic list definition from onet.xml), there is a property in SPFile class named Title (as described in MSDN - The Title property of the SPFile class gets the display name of the file.)

-If we try to access the title through Properties property of a file, we get a Nothing value.
+value.
 If we use the Title property, we get the actual title.
 That is, this script outputs two lines of “True”:

 Console.WriteLine(oFile.Properties("Title") Is Nothing)